 The financial statements of our entities are measured using the currency of the main economic environment where the entity operates (functional currency).
 The audited consolidated financial statements are presented in Mexican pesos, which corresponds to our presentation currency.
 The financial statements of the entities that have a functional currency which differs from our presentation currency are translated as follows: a) assets and liabilities at the closing rate of the period, b) income and expenses at average exchange rates when it has not fluctuated significantly during the period and c) equity at the effective exchange rate in the date when the contributions were made and the earnings were generated.
 All resulting exchange differences are recognized in other comprehensive income as a separate component of equity denominated "Foreign currency translation adjustments".
-Prior to the peso translation, the financial statements of foreign subsidiaries with functional currency.
+Prior to the peso translation, the financial statements of foreign subsidiaries with functional currency from a hyperinflationary environment are adjusted for inflation in order to reflect changes in purchasing power of the local currency.
 Subsequently, assets, liabilities, equity, income, costs, and expenses are translated to the presentation currency at the closing rate at the date of the most recent balance sheet.
 To determine the existence of hyperinflation, we evaluate the qualitative characteristics of the economic environment, as well as the quantitative characteristics established by IFRS, including an accumulated inflation rate equal or higher than 100% in the past three years.

 In this annual report, references to "pesos" or "Ps." are to Mexican pesos, references to "U.S. dollars," "U.S.\$," or "dollars" are to United States dollars.
-"We," "our," "us," "our company," "the Issuer," "GRUMA" and similar expressions refer to Gruma, S.A.B. de C.V. and its consolidated subsidiaries, except when the reference is specifically to Gruma, S.A.B. de C.V. (parent company only) or the context otherwise requires.
+"We," "our," "us," "company," "the Issuer," "GRUMA" and similar expressions refer to Gruma, S.A.B. de C.V. and its consolidated subsidiaries, except when the reference is specifically to Gruma, S.A.B. de C.V. (parent company only) or the context otherwise requires.